-With your consent we will provide your accountant with an individual login to the First Samuel website where they can view at any time the reports on your Private Reporting Pages.
+With your consent we will provide your accountant with an individual login to the First Samuel Client Portal where they can view and download information and reports related to your investments.

 This saves time and ensures your accountant has all the necessary information at their fingertips.

 At the end of the financial year we provide a complete and independently-audited package of financial and taxation reports, which means your accountant has reliable data.
 You save on accountants’ fees, and tax time is no longer an ordeal.